Indonesian fish recipes

 Ingredient Quantity

-Red chili (cabe merah) 2 pieces (seeds removed)
+Red chili (cabe merah) 2 pieces (seed removed, for milder heat)

 Shallots (bawang merah) 7 cloves